wngTn/3d-xvigr/README.md

 # 3D-XVIGR

-This repository is for 3D-XVIGR, a work done at the ADL4CV course at TUM.
+This repository is for 3D-XVIGR, a work done at the ADL4CV SS2023 course at TUM.

-It is based on 3-DVG and 3DETR.
+The final technical report can be found [here](assets/ADL4CV_Final_Report.pdf).

 ## Introduction